 - Remove all fire prone vegetation within 10 feet of all roadways and driveways horizontally.

 - The following fire prone plant species have been identified as very flammable and/or hazardous.
-Property owners are strongly encouraged to have them removed if they are located within 10 feet of a roadway or driveway, and within 30 feet of your home.
+Property owners should remove these plants if they are located within 10 feet of a roadway or driveway, and/or within 30 feet of any structure.

 - Italian Cypress